gravitational/teleport/examples/bench/README.md

 1. Navigate to [HDR Histogram Plotter](http://hdrhistogram.github.io/HdrHistogram/plotFiles.html)
 2. In the upper left corner of the page you will see a button that reads "choose files" and select both exported files

-Your histograms should now be plotted!
+Your histograms should now be plotted.

 ## Linear Benchmark Generator
 A linear generator generates benchmarks between a lower and upper bound using a fixed step as configured by the user.